Upload a video and share it ahead for your viewers to watch at their own pace anytime, anywhere. That's a video on demand (VOD) for you!

 What is Video On-demand (VoD)?

-A VOD platform is such that it allows users to browse through a range of videos and view the ones that they want.
-Advanced VoD platforms allow these videos to be watched on any device of choice over the internet.
+A VOD platform facilitates that by allowing users to browse through a range of videos or playlists and view the ones that they want.

 Is On-Demand Video Same as Streaming?

 An on-demand video may or may not be streamed.
-If it's viewed by a user on the internet without the need to download it, then it's called video streaming.
-Or else, users can still download and view a video and it'll still be called VOD.
+If a user on the internet views it without the need to download it, then it's called video streaming.
+Or else, users can still download and view a video, and it'll still be called VOD.

 Are VOD and OTT the Same Thing?